 Once the hull has been laid it needs to cure for approximately 6 weeks.
 The same applies to the other FRP modules.
 During this time, the resin will harden into the fibre matting and form the strong shell.
 The FRP will continue to “dry out” for up to about 2 years after it is released from the mould.

 Once the curing process has completed, the hull can be released from the mould.
-This is done by breaking apart the two halves and lifting the fibreglass shell out.
+This is done by breaking apart the two halves of the mould and lifting the fibreglass shell out.
 During construction, the shell is supported by chains attached to a crane on the ceiling of the lamination hall.
 This supports the hull while the tractor pulls the mould away.

 The hull shell is then placed onto a cradle.
 It will remain here until the boat has completed the first stage of the build process.